NguyenAndrew/jaz/README.md

 jaz is compatible with both REST and GraphQL, but could out compete both of these paradigms in the future!

-jaz provides both an extremely convenient way for people to create their own APIs, and allows for consumers to grab the information they want.
+jaz provides both an extremely convenient way for people to create their own APIs, **in the format that is best for your consumers**, and allows for consumers to grab the information they want.

 ## Why doesn't jaz just use multi-part HTTP feature?
 Why would I use jaz when multi-part exists?